zbray/zbray.github.io/_posts/2025-12-04-first-post.md

 Sandbox warm-up:

-- made a button in JavaScript that changes text on the page when you click a button
+- Made a button in JavaScript that changes text on the page when you click a button

 ```html
 <body>